 A: For Proposal 1 (the election of directors), you may vote "FOR ALL NOMINEES," "WITHHOLD AUTHORITY FOR ALL NOMINEES," or "FOR ALL EXCEPT" one or more of the nominees.
-Votes that are withheld will not be included in the vote tally for the election of directors (Proposal 1) and will not affect the results of that vote.
+Votes that are withheld will not be included in the vote tally for the election of directors and will not affect the results of that vote.

-For Proposal 2 (the ratification of our independent registered public accounting firm for the fiscal year ending December 31, 2018), you may vote "FOR", "AGAINST" or "ABSTAIN."
-For abstentions, see " What happens if I abstain from voting?" below.
+For Proposal 2 (the ratification of our independent registered public accounting firm for the fiscal year ending December 31, 2019), you may vote "FOR", "AGAINST" or "ABSTAIN."
+For abstentions, see "What happens if I abstain from voting?" below.

-For Proposal 3 (the approval of the Amended and Restated 2010 Equity Compensation Plan), you may vote "FOR", "AGAINST" or "ABSTAIN."
+For Proposal 3 (the Say-on-Pay Vote), you may vote "FOR", "AGAINST" or "ABSTAIN."
 For abstentions, see "What happens if I abstain from voting?" below.